 - Citrus fruits

 For those with gallbladder symptoms and hiatal hernia, you may also refer to our gallbladder diet page for an extensive list of good and bad foods.
-What’s good for the gallbladder will also definitely be good for patients with hiatal hernia.
-Also, since any food sensitivities cause local inflammation, doing the allergy-provocation diet to discover what these are and cutting them out is highly advised.
+That’s good for the gallbladder will be good for patients with hiatal hernia.
+Also, since any food sensitivities cause local inflammation, doing the allergy-provocation diet to discover and cut them out is highly advised.

 Natural Supplements for Hiatal Hernia

-At the moment, there are no available natural supplements for hiatal hernia itself.
-However, we can recommend Zinc-Carnosine Complex with PepZin GI – 120 ct to help with the management of symptoms like acid and GERD.
-Zinc carnosine supports the body’s natural healing process as it recovers from ulcers and gastritis.
-If there is inflammation present, this supplement can also help with its reduction.
+At the moment, there are no available natural supplements for hiatal hernia itself. owever, we can recommend Zinc-Carnosine Complex with PepZin GI – 120 ct (Available on Amazon) to help manage symptoms like acid and GERD. inc carnosine supports the body’s natural healing process as it recovers from ulcers and gastritis. f there is inflammation present, this supplement can also help with its reduction.

-To help your body cope with stress, try Premier Max B-ND.
-This may help you boost your brain power, improve your mood, and support your natural detoxification by strengthening the liver.
+To help your body cope with stress, try Premier Max B-ND. his may help you boost your brain power, improve your mood, and support your natural detoxification by strengthening the liver.

 Lastly, if your doctor has prescribed PPIs or NSAIDs, zinc carnosine can help protect your GI tract from damaged caused by these medications.